Lizard-Colombia/fantasy-book-collections-app/README.md

 # Fantasy Book Collection
- ### This is an application designed to help the user keep track of their favorite
+## Purpose
- fantasy books such as Harry Potter, Lord of The Rings, Artemis Fowl, etc. It is designed to help the the user remember how much they liked a book, where in the series the book falls, how many pages it has, and the reading difficulty.
+ This is an application designed to help the user keep track of their favorite fantasy books such as Harry Potter, Lord of The Rings, Artemis Fowl, etc. It is designed to help the the user remember how much they liked a book, where in the series the book falls, how many pages it has, and the reading difficulty.